The Best Fall Bucket List

 Pumpkins For Sale At The Grocery Store

 Now that I have moved up north, I’ll plant some fun and colorful flowers.
-Let me know if you have some special fall flowers you love to plant or purchase.
+Let me know if you have some special fall flowers you love to grow or purchase.
 This is also when I change out my front door wreath.
 It may be corny, but a different wreath every so often brings me joy.

 Mark is a sports nut who tells me fall is one of his favorite times of the year.
 Once he feels those crisp fall mornings, he’ll come inside and tell me football season is right around the corner.
 The great thing about living in Southern Utah was that he could play golf with his buddies all year long.
 It’s nice that fall brings a respite from the hot days of summer, yet it’s warm enough that he could still wear his shorts and short-sleeved golf shirts.
 Life is good when fall comes around.